jacob-mennell/yahooFinanceStocks/README.md

 The project contains two parts:

-## Scripts for pulling data from yahoo finance module and sending to PostGreSQL Database
+## Scripts for pulling data from yahoo finance module and sending to PostgreSQL Database
 ### Stored in the python-sql-tableau_project file
 Data is pulled using Yahoo Finance, minor cleaning is then undertaken before sending to a SQL database using sqlalchemy.
-In this instance, a PostsreSQL database is used with credentials stored as environment variables accessed through the os module.
+In this instance, a PostgreSQL database is used with credentials stored as environment variables accessed through the os module.

 Data used is from the Yahoo Finance module includes: historical stock data, major shareholders, earnings,